Breaking down the business climate in Bucks County

 Strengths:

-• Access to major universities and research institutions for collaboration and innovation
+• Access to major universities and research institutions for collaboration and innovation both within and in neighboring, commutable counties.

 • Large population of potential customers in the area, with a mix of urban and suburban communities that can support small businesses with local reach.
+You can drive from the edge of Philadelphia to farmland to wilderness in under an hour.

 Weaknesses:

 • Limited availability of affordable commercial real estate, particularly in prime locations near the major transportation routes.
+This effectively caps the number of skilled employees who prefer to live near industry hubs that align with their skillset.

 • High competition in certain industries, such as retail and hospitality, may make it difficult to stand out and attract customers.
 Limited marketing budgets for small businesses may make it challenging to reach potential customers through traditional advertising channels.

 • Seasonal fluctuations in tourism may impact business for some industries, such as restaurants and hotels.
+This is a limited weakness compared to, say, seasonality in beach towns as Bucks County has many year-round events and attractions.

 Opportunities: